-Les Robertson (LR): What happens in a tall building is that, in the wind, as the building moves, the floor above moves with respect to the floor below.
+Often buildings speak to you.
+What happens in a tall building is that, in the wind, as the building moves, the floor above moves with respect to the floor below.
 My full name is Leslie Robertson.
 I’m a structural engineer and I was responsible for the design of the World Trade Center.
-This cassette tape is one of many that we took during the construction and later occupation of the building, for each cycle of occillation of the building, you hear two creaking noises.
-And therefore, if you have tape of it, you can measure, rather precisely, the frequentcy of occilation of the building its self.
-It takes ten seconds for the World Trade Center to go through a cycle of occilation.
+This cassette tape is one of many that we took during the construction and later occupation of the building.
+For each cycle of oscillation of the building, you hear two creaking noises.
+And therefore, if you have a tape of it, you can measure, rather precisely, the frequency of oscillation of the building itself.
+It takes ten seconds for the World Trade Center to go through a cycle of oscillation.

-“This concluded the recording at the 67th floor tower A projection room.”
+“This concludes the recording at the 67th-floor Tower A projection room.”

-LR: I don’t know much more I can say about it.
+I don’t know much more I can say about it.
 I used to be an extremely sound sleeper.
-I’m the kind who you would put down on the pillow and sleep and sleep for just short while and get up and go to work or whatever.
+I’m the kind who would my head down on the pillow and go to sleep, and sleep for just a short while and get up and go back to work or do whatever.
 But it’s kind of not like that anymore.
-But I don’t have images of the trade center in my dreams.
+But I don’t have images of the Trade Center in my dreams.
 I do wake up with the thoughts in my head that I do, but it’s sort of like instantaneous and as you wipe your eyes, you wipe the thought out of your mind.
-People keep saying “oh you did everything you could have done.
+People keep saying, “Well, you did everything you could have done.
 The design was the best it could be and, you know, all those thoughts.
-Which are nice but I guess ultimately the responsibility for, the critera for, the trade center- those were my decisions.
-And the fact that they stood up as long as they did was because we hadn’t designed the project for the impact of a 707 aircraft and we had a great team working on the project and they did what they were supposed to do.
+Which are nice but I guess ultimately the responsibility for… the criteria for, the Trade Center, that was mine, those were my decisions.
+And the fact that they stood up as long as they did was because we had designed the project for the impact of a 707 aircraft and we had a great team working on the project and they did what they were supposed to do.
 They stood up under the impact.
-And while it’s true that the plane that hit it was flying a whole lot faster and therefore a whole lot more energy was put into the building.
-I think it’s a tribute to the people who worked on the project that they did as well as they did and yet I know, as well as I’m here right this moment, that the buildings could have been made more solid, sure.
-They could have been made stronger and they could have stood up longer and that was my decision and that’s … I think in a sense I can’t be faulted because the structure’s performed in many way admirably, but there’s always that nagging thought that maybe I should have done something else.
-And that I can’t= I can’t just push that out of my head.
+And while it’s true that the plane that hit it was a bit heavier and it was flying a whole lot faster and therefore a whole lot more energy was put into the building, I think it’s a tribute to the people who worked on the project.
+That they did as well as they did and yet I know, as well as I’m here right this moment, that the buildings could have been made more solid, sure.
+They could have been made stronger and they could have stood up longer and that was my decision and that’s … I think in a sense I can’t be faulted because the structure’s performed in many ways admirably, but there’s always that nagging thought that maybe I should have done something else.
+And that I can’t… can’t just push that out of my head.